reynandaptr/phoenix-config/devlog.md

 Did a lot of organization too and played around a bit.
 I'll upload everything tomorrow.

 I also need to make a non-mouse focus override (probably while pressing modKey).
 Holding cmd + tab works for now....

+Also, I should do better at window order detection and rotation.
+And focus empty workspaces reasonably w/ mod + L/R.